 - Once they are registered they need to let you know their username (if not obvious).

-- Find their username in the Users page and change their user type from 'Member' to either 'Moderator' or 'Site Admin' depending on the user's role.
+- Find their username in the Users page and change their user type from 'User' to either 'Moderator' or 'Site Admin' depending on the user's role.

 We also have this article which explains how to set up admin users and moderators

 By default, moderation on Dialogue is set to ‘post-moderated’.
-This means that new ideas and comments will be published straight to the website without prior intervention from yourselves.
-Administrators and moderators then have the ability to reject new ideas and remove comments that are not suitable for your website.
-Setting this to ‘pre-moderated’ means that all new ideas and comments have to be approved by a site administrator before they will be visible to members of the public.
+This means that new ideas and comments will be published straight to the site without prior intervention from you.
+Administrators and moderators then have the ability to reject ideas and remove comments that are not suitable.
+Setting the site to ‘pre-moderation’ means that all new ideas and comments have to be approved by a moderator or site admin before they will be visible on the public side of your site.

 More on the different user roles in Dialogue can be found in this article.